Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing

 Concretely, we have { a portfolio of ten assets that have an approximate combined value of $ \$8.86$M. These assets can be categorized by their tier rating, $\omega = \{0.2, 0.5,0.8 \}$, into low, mid, and high tiered assets, respectively.
 Furthermore, the number of assets belonging to each category is chosen to be $4,2 $ and $4$, respectively.
 These assets are to be distributed in order to meet the requirements of 5 accounts.
 These requirements are distinguished by their duration, two of which are long-term and have a combined exposure of $ \sim \$1.49$M. The remaining are short-term requirements with a total exposure of $\sim \$1.09$M.

 Due to restrictions, we slightly relax the problem by removing many-to-one constraints \eqref{eq:con3}.
 It is clear that in the absence of these constraints, this instance of the \CO~has a global optimum that can be easily obtained using classical strategies.
 As mentioned earlier, a compromise was needed between the precision of our results and the run-time performance, along with the limitation of the total number of bits that can be implemented in the solvers.
 To do this, we set the length of the bitstring representing each allocation, \eqref{eq:bitstring}, to be $7$.
-Hence, the granularity of our allocations is $1/127 \approx 0.0079 \%$, of the quantity of assets available ($M = 127$).
+Hence, the granularity of our allocations is $1/127 \approx 0.0079 \%$, (Since $M = 127$).